tinacms/tina.io/content/docs/errors/ui-not-supported.md

 ---
-title: "WARNING: The user interface for {type} does not support `list: true`"
+title: 'WARNING: The user interface for {type} does not support `list: true`'
+last_edited: '2021-09-17T14:50:37.760Z'
 ---
 We have expanded the graphql API capabilities to to have a [`list` property](/docs/schema/#the-list-property) option for every field.
 This means that the graphql response will return a array for of [`type`](/docs/schema/#the-type-property) for this field.
 This is support on our backend but we still have not implanted the front end user interface for these fields yet.
-Here is the relevant issue for tracking.
+[Here is the relevant issue for tracking](https://github.com/tinacms/tinacms/issues/2081).
 There are currently two workarounds for this issue.

 ## 1. Wrap in object field

 Wrap in an [`object` field](https://tina.io/docs/schema/#the-object-property).
 If your field looked like this

 ```js
 {
     type: "image",